The best builders

 Most AI products for contractors are chatbots strapped to a website, or dashboards that add more work instead of removing it.
 DeskForeman takes a fundamentally different approach.

-Full pipeline, not just lead capture
+Front-office workflow, not just lead capture

 Proactive coaching